 My name is James, but if you are looking for “James Rutherford” online, you will find several thousand of me—among them some notable and some quite infamous.
-So I write under the name “J. Alexander Rutherford,” as it is better for first impressions.
+So, I write under the name “J. Alexander Rutherford,” as it is better for first impressions.
 I founded Teleioteti while studying at Regent College to help God’s people think deeply and faithfully about the God they worship.
-My hope is that one day, Teleioteti will be a group project, but at this time it is the work of myself, along with the help of several friends (most significantly, my close friend and graphic designer Stephen Joshua Arriola.
-He is the one responsible for the amazing covers on all my books).
+My hope is that one day, Teleioteti will be a group project, but at this time it is the work of myself, along with the help of several friends.
+I have received help with many of my book covers, especially from Stephen Joshua Arriola (Prevenient Grace; God’s Kingdom Through His Priest-King; Habakkuk, A Study; Habakkuk: An Exegetical-Theological Commentary; Habakkuk: An Intermediate Reader; The Gift of Knowing, The Gift of Reading – Parts 1 & 2, The Gift of Seeing; The Gift of Purpose) and Matthew Goodman (God’s Gifts for the Christian Life – Part 1).
 I am the primary editor, contributor, and author of the resources featured here.

 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.
 (2 Cor 12:8-10, ESV)